ETTiNGRiNDER's personal corner

 Can I use your graphics/mods in one of my projects?

 Some of the original graphics and most of my custom levels are under CC0 so check for that first, and if that's the case you can just go right ahead without needing to bother me first.
 Stuff that's presented as resources for a particular game are meant to be used, but might be under additional restrictions (like only being used for the game they're based on), so check for that but otherwise just go ahead and use them.
-Stuff that's presented as unfinished can be used, but you have to finish it yourself, I am not interested in doing so.
+Stuff that's presented as unfinished can be used, but you have to finish it yourself, I am most likely not interested in doing so.
 Otherwise ask, the answer is probably yes.

 I'm a modder and I would like you to help with my free mod.